Rush Hour (Crush song)

 "Rush Hour" is a song by South Korean singer Crush featuring J-Hope of BTS.
 Released as a digital single on September 24, 2022, by P Nation through Dreamus, the song is Crush's first project since completing his mandatory military service in August.
 It was co-written by Crush, J-Hope, and Penomeco.
 An accompanying music video was released the same day as the single and shows Crush and J-Hope singing the song and performing choreography together with a group of dancers in an alleyway and on the street.

 The single peaked at number four on the South Korean Circle Digital Chart and number one on Billboard's World Digital Song Sales chart in the United States.
+It won R&B Track of the Year at the 2023 Korean Hip-hop Awards.

 Music and lyrics

 Sung in both Korean and English, "Rush Hour" is a "jazzy", "Nineties vibe-filled", "funk and soul track" with a "groovy hip hop instrumental" written by Crush, J-Hope, and Penomeco.
 In his opening verse, Crush references his absence from and subsequent return to music following the end of his conscription: "It's been 2 whole years of this/Held my tongue for way too long/Set my destination to the studio, 'cause I can/This is Crush hour get out the way."
 The song compares people gathering together to enjoy "Crush hour" to a traffic jam, a metaphor the singer emphasizes again in the first chorus when he sings "So let me hear y'all scream hibihibi hop, just like that/Again clap clap clap and then hit that/Gather one and all like traffic jam/Get up, get up."
 J-Hope comes in next with "a fun verse" showcasing "classic rap braggadocio about his meteoric rise to fame as a member of BTS: 'Yo, I've been walking on the streets, yo/ From Seoul Forest and around the block/ But wherever I go now, it's a red carpet feel, yo/ Cameras snapping wherever I go, like flash-flash/ Crowds of people, feels like traffic.'"
 The rapper also keeps in line with the established theme of celebrating Crush's comeback as he continues: "Y'all trippin', whole lotta freaks/And now, [it's] Crush hour/ Imma just follow his lead".